anoma/juvix/README.md

 </a>

 Juvix is an open-source, constantly evolving functional programming language designed for writing privacy-preserving decentralized applications.
-It enables developers to write smart contracts and decentralized applications on blockchain platforms in a secure and efficient way.
+Using Juvix, developers can write high-level programs which can be compiled to WASM directly, or through [VampIR](https://github.com/anoma/vamp-ir) to circuits for private execution with [Taiga](https://github.com/anoma/taiga) on Anoma or Ethereum.

 ## Getting Started